Joey Imperatori – Owner – Chief Karate Instructor

-Steve Brown – Advanced Black Belt – Gracie Jiu-jitsu (GJJ Program owner – Chief Instructor)
+Steve Brown – Second Degree Black Belt – Gracie Jiu-jitsu (GJJ Program owner – Chief Instructor)

 In 2006, Steve started a complete professional adult Gracie jiu-jitsu program at Imperatori Martial Arts on Roswell Road.
 In 2013, the kids GJJ program at Imperatori was introduced.

 In 1989, Steve Brown and his wife Peggy founded the American Martial Arts Program at the Ravinia Athletic Club, (across from Perimeter mall) in Atlanta.
 This was one of the first MMA programs in Atlanta.
 This program served both kids and adults.